StevenRKerr/OSIC/README.md

 # OSIC Pulmonary Fibrosis Progression

 This repository contains my baseline code for this <a href="https://www.kaggle.com/c/osic-pulmonary-fibrosis-progression">Kaggle challenge</a>.
-The goal is to use a dataset consisting of clinical information and three dimensional CT images of patients to predict their FVC (Forced Volume Capacity).
+The goal is to use a dataset consisting of patients' clinical information and a three dimensional CT images of their lungs to predict their FVC (Forced Volume Capacity).
 This is a useful diagnostic tool in pulmonary fibrosis.

 This is done using a simple deep convolutional neural network.